AlexLietard/otpsy/docs/mathematics.md

     \end{array}
 \right.
 $$, where $t_l$ corresponds to the low threshold, $t_h$ the high threshold, $med$ corresponds to the median, $IQR$ corresponds to $Q3-Q1$, and $\lambda is the distance inputted by user (default: 2).
-A value is outlier if it lies below or above the low threshold or the high threshold respectively.
+An aberrant value is identified when it falls below the low threshold or exceeds the high threshold.

 ---